 const rootEntity = scene.createRootEntity();

-Generally, a new entity is created by adding a child entity:
+Typically, new entities are created by adding child entities:

 const newEntity = rootEntity.createChild("firstEntity");

-Of course, you can also create an entity directly.
-However, such an entity is detached and will not appear in the scene until it is associated with the hierarchy tree.
+Of course, entities can also be created directly.
+However, such entities are detached and will not appear in the scene until associated with an entity hierarchy tree.

 const newEntity = new Entity(engine, "firstEntity");